-(b) Students whose names are taken by the Prefects at the South door for being late for assembly are to report immediately to the Duty Prefect in A1.
+(b) Students whose names are taken by the Prefects at the South door for being late for Assembly are to report immediately to the Duty Prefect in A1.
 Those students arriving at any time after Assembly are to report to the Attendance Officer's Office where they are to complete a Lateness Form.

 All students must do homework regularly as an extension of class study.
-Every student must have and use a homework notebook for the recording of all homework set.
+Every student must have and must use a homework notebook for the recording of all homework set.

 6. SCHOOL PROPERTY

-(a) Students shall at all times take reasonable care of and respect School property.
+(a) Students shall at all times take reasonable care of, and respect, School property.